commoncrawl/cc-downloader/CONTRIBUTING.md

     ```bash
     git fetch upstream
-    git rebase upstream/main
+    git rebase upstream/dev
     ```

-9. Once you are satisfied, push the changes to your fork repo using:
+6. Once you are satisfied, push the changes to your fork repo using:

    ```bash
    git push -u origin a-descriptive-name-for-my-changes
    ```

    Go the webpage of your fork on GitHub.
-Click on "Pull request" to send your to the project maintainers for review.
+Click on "Pull request" to send your to the project maintainers for review, and select the `dev` branch as the brach you'd like to merge your changes into.

 Thank you for your contribution!